Five Favourite Kitchen Paint Colours

 A popular interior statement for this year is the pink kitchen.
 It works beautifully on the walls or cabinets and complements the Versailles limestone with its softly aged finish and pale wash tones featuring delicate fossil details and markings.
 Pink is a fun yet versatile colour and can be paired with grey, white, blue or even dark green for a modern finish.
 Exposed raw plaster on the walls also adds to the earthy pink tones of this kitchen whilst maintaining a classic quintessential country kitchen design.
 This customer kitchen used Farrow & Ball 'Drop Cloth' on the cabinets and 'Elephant's Breath' for the island - a mid grey with a hint of pink.
 Read their full case study here.

 The Grey Kitchen

 Next on our list is the grey kitchen, which has remained a popular choice for several years.
 Grey kitchens offer a timeless interior style which can be used for both modern contemporary and country style homes.
 The customer has chosen Farrow & Ball ‘Moles Breath’ for their grey kitchen island, paired with the Cordelia White stone effect porcelain.
-This porcelain has a contemporary feel and flowing movement on the face of each tile, replicating the look of natural stone.
+This porcelain has a contemporary feel and flowing movement on the face of each tile, replicating the look of natural stone tiles.
 Stone effect porcelain is an ever-popular choice for family homes, due to their scratch resistant characteristics and easy to clean surface.